Judslat/Modtool/README.md

-The file is a self extracting Archive, just download it as a zip and then double click the file called modtoolsetup.part01.rar and double click modtoolsetup.exe file and it will install the files needed
+The file is to big for Github to host so I have uploaded it to dropbox, just run the "RUN.BAT file and this will download the tool and start the installer

 run it from the shortcut on the desktop, this is a work in progress.